organisciak/dissertation/document/5_design_objective.md

 Notably, FDBK appears to be considered in much less time than other conditions.
 Recalling that FDBK and TRAIN are never a worker's first interaction, Table @tbl:RelNonContrib also shows values excluding first-time interactions, for a better comparison.
 The results do not change much, other than showing that the baseline tasks are completed quicker in later interactions.
-In contrast to FDBK, training intervention INSTRUCT compelled people to spend the most time the instructions.
+In contrast to FDBK, training intervention INSTRUCT compelled people to spend the most time on the instructions.

 condition  mean            median           std      N
 ---------- --------------- ---------------- -------- -----